CmdrCody51/OctoPrint-MarlinSlider/README.md

 ## ABOUT

 This is a fork from the first OctoPrint Fan Speed Slider by NTOFF since the main project is abandoned.
 Then BERTUGARANGOU's fork that made it compatible with Python 3.
-And then JNEILLIII who added the xxxx<br>
+And then JNEILLIII who added the logic to set fan speed based on sent/received gcode.<br>
 I only filled out the two other sliders after Marlin added the responses.